Serpent's Tail

-Serpent's Tail is London-based independent publishing firm founded in 1986 by Pete Ayrton.
+Serpent's Tail is a London-based independent publishing firm founded in 1986 by Pete Ayrton.
 It specialises in publishing work in translation, particularly European crime fiction.
-In January 2007, it was bought by a British publisher Profile Books.
+In January 2007, it was bought by British publisher Profile Books.

 Publications

 The firm publishes both fiction and non-fiction books.
 Boyd Tonkin, writing for The Independent, has described the publisher's list: "from hard-boiled noir to gems in translation and left-field cultural reportage – often defines the meaning of 'cool'."